falcettijr/falcettijr/README.md

 ##  About Me  👤

-My name is Sergio Falcetti, I'm 39 years old and studying to become a "Full Stack Developer".
-Currently, I am focusing on learning HTML, CSS, JavaScript, PHP and SQL, and I seeking an opportunity as a developer to embark on my programming journey!
+My name is Sergio Falcetti,
+I'm 39 years old and studying to become a Full Stack Developer.
+Currently, I am focusing on learning HTML, CSS, JavaScript, PHP, and SQL, and I am seeking an opportunity as a developer to begin my programming journey!

 ## Skills  🥷